Dr. Katz, Professional Therapist

 Dr. Katz, Professional Therapist is an American adult animated sitcom created by Jonathan Katz and Tom Snyder for Comedy Central.
-It originally ran from May 28, 1995 to February 13, 2002.
+It originally ran from May 28, 1995, to February 13, 2002.
 The series starred the voice talents of Jonathan Katz, H. Jon Benjamin, and Laura Silverman.
 The show was produced by Popular Arts Entertainment, HBO Downtown Productions, and Tom Snyder Productions.
 The series won a Peabody Award in 1998.

 History

 Development

 The show was created by Burbank, California, production company Popular Arts Entertainment (executive producers: Tim Braine and David Pritchard), with Jonathan Katz and Tom Snyder, developed and first made by Popular Arts for HBO Downtown Productions.
 Boston-based Tom Snyder Productions became the hands-on production company, and the episodes were usually produced by Katz and Loren Bouchard.

-The show was computer-animated in a crude, easily recognizable style produced with the software Squigglevision (a device Snyder had employed in his educational animation business) in which all persons and animate objects are in color and have constantly squiggling outlines, while most other inanimate objects are static and usually shades of gray.
+The show was animated in a crude, easily recognizable style produced with Squigglevision in Autodesk Animator (a technique Snyder had employed in his educational animation business) in which all people and animate objects are in color and have constantly squiggling outlines, while most other inanimate objects are static and usually shades of gray.
 The original challenge Popular Arts faced was how to repurpose recorded stand-up comedy material.
 To do so, they based Dr. Katz's patients on stand-up comics for the first several episodes, simply having them recite their stand-up acts.
 The secondary challenge was how to affordably animate on cable TV at the time.
 Snyder (a boyhood friend of Braine's) had Squigglevision, an inexpensive means of getting animation on cable, which could not afford traditional animation processes.
 A partnership between Popular Arts, Tom Snyder Productions and Jonathan Katz was formed, and thus, Dr. Katz, Professional Therapist was born.

 Show run (1995–2002)

 The first episode of Dr. Katz aired on May 28, 1995.
 A total of 81 episodes were produced, with the sixth and final season (of 18 episodes) beginning on June 15, 1999.
-Only the first six of the final season episodes were aired on Comedy Central immediately, though they did air in international markets.
+Only the first six of the final season's episodes were aired on Comedy Central immediately, though they did air in international markets.
 After a five-month delay, another nine episodes ran during a Christmas Eve marathon.
 The final three episodes were broadcast for the first time in the United States on February 13, 2002, during an event dubbed "Dr. Katz goes to the Final Three."

 A comic strip of the same name was produced by the Los Angeles Times Syndicate from March 1997 to January 2000.
 One book collection was published, Hey, I've Got My Own Problems.
 Writers included Bill Braudis and Dave Blazek, with artwork by Dick Truxaw.